Anvar-Khikmatov/ice-cream-bot/README.md

-# 🍦 Muzqaymoq Catalog — Telegram Web App
+# 🍦 Ice Cream Catalog — Telegram Web App

 A production-ready ice cream catalog and ordering system built as a Telegram Web App, with a full admin panel for product management.